-(b) The personal representative may apply for a waiver either in the petition for appointment of the personal representative or in a separate petition filed in the administration proceedings, but the petition may not be made later than the time the personal representative delivers the inventory to the probate referee or four months after letters are first issued to a general personal representative, whichever occurs first.
+(b) The personal representative may apply for a waiver either in the petition for appointment of the personal representative or in a separate petition filed in the administration proceedings, but the petition may not be made later than the time the personal representative delivers the inventory to the probate referee.
 The petition shall have attached to it a copy of the proposed inventory and appraisal and a statement that sets forth the good cause that justifies the waiver.